Review

 Authority, evidence, continuity, and accountability requirements.

-Phased exposure and fallback planning are part of the delivery posture.
+Phased exposure and fallback planning are part of the rollout plan.

 Commercial, legal, technical, and financial accountability are named.